Quote of the Day

 - having to work through other people rather than doing everything yourself

-It looks like Target and Walmart are showing that expanding a large business can also be a challenge.
+It looks like they are showing that expanding a large business can also be a challenge.